jkurthoconnor/drill_app/drills.md

 eachCons([1,2,3,4,5,6,7,8], 8, (arr) => console.log(arr));
 ```

 ### slice the array into groups of n elements and print each slice.
+The same element will not appear in multiple slices.
 Bonus: do so manually.
 Final slice will contain < n elements if (elements.size % n != 0)

 ```ruby
 array = [1, 3, 4, 5, 7, 8, 9]